Is there some law, somewhere, that dictates that business presentations must be bad?

 This is more common than you might imagine.

 Communications consultant Andy Goodman conducted major research on the issue in 2005, surveying more than 2,500 public interest professionals and asking them to evaluate their presentation viewing experiences.

 The average grade public interest professionals gave to the presentations they attended was C-.
 The average grade given to the visuals that respondents observed in presentations they attended was also C-.

-When asked to recall presentations they had seen over the last few months, survey respondents said they were more than likely to see a bad business presentation as to see an excellent one.
+Survey respondents were asked to recall presentations they had seen over the last few months.
+They said they were more than likely to see a bad business presentation as to see an excellent one.

 This is the current state of presentations in corporate America and in business schools.
 Is it uniformly bleak?
 No, of course not.

 Glimmers of Hope . . .
 Gigantic Opportunity

 Generalizations are just that – general in nature.